psolymos/notes/db/toad.md

 * Select 'Views' from the dropdown below.
 * Click any views to open it up, and see the table under the 'Data' tab.
 * There is an 'Export Data' icon for exporting.

+## What to do when Toad cannot find valid Oracle client?

+Make sure that `oci.dll` is in the path.